oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

   ![img]({{ '/assets/images/Redline/redline-28.png' | relative_url }}){: .center-image }*(**Stealing files under Telegram application data directory**)*

-# Stealing data from browsers
+# Stealing data from browsers and applications

 - RedLine searches a list of profile paths received within the settings, to locate the browsers' databases to steal data records like cookies, saved login, auto-fills, and credit cards as appeared below.